Penn State Penn State: College of the Liberal Arts

 The Shibley scholarship is awarded each year, depending on qualified applicants, to an undergraduate student minoring in Middle Eastern studies who has achieved high academic standing.

-Welcome to Middle Eastern Studies at Penn State University!
+Welcome to Middle Eastern Studies at Penn State!

 Middle Eastern Studies at Penn State provides a major and minor for students pursuing degrees in any major who are interested in courses having to do with the Middle East from ancient to modern times.
 Courses are taught by faculty with expertise in disciplines such as History, Political Science, Religion, Language, Literature, Art History, Communication Arts and Sciences, Gender Studies, Religious Studies, Jewish Studies, and more.
 Our program offers a way to investigate a region of the world from multiple perspectives engaging a variety of methods of study.